-Starting in fiscal year 2015, with the adoption of Governmental Accounting Standards Board (GASB) Statement No. 67, Financial Reporting for Pension Plans - an Amendment of GASB Statement No. 25 and GASB Statement No. 68, Accounting and Financial Reporting for Pension - an Amendment of GASB Statement No. 27, the discount rate for calculating the total pension liability is equal to the single equivalent interest rate (SEIR) that results in the same actuarial present value as the long-term expected rate of return applied to benefit payments, to the extent that the pension plan's fiduciary net position is projected to be sufficient to make projected benefit payments, and the tax free municipal bond index rate applied to benefit payments, to the extent that the pension plan's fiduciary net position is not projected to be sufficient.
+Starting in fiscal year 2015, with the adoption of Governmental Accounting Standards Board (GASB) Statement No. 67, Financial Reporting for Pension Plans - an Amendment of GASB Statement No. 25 and GASB Statement No. 68, Accounting and Financial Reporting for Pension - an Amendment of GASB Statement No. 27, the discount rate for calculating the total pension liability is equal to the single equivalent interest rate (SEIR) that results in the same actuarial present value as the long-term expected rate of return applied to benefit payments, to the extent that the pension plan's fiduciary net position is projected to be sufficient.
 Before fiscal year 2015, the discount rate for calculating the total pension liability was equal to the projected investment of return.